-Home Oxygen Company, LLC is required by law to maintain the privacy of your health information.
-Home Oxygen Company, LLC is also required to provide you with a notice that describes Home Oxygen Company, LLC legal duties and privacy practices and your privacy rights with respect to your health information.
+Home Oxygen Company, Inc. is required by law to maintain the privacy of your health information.
+Home Oxygen Company, Inc. is also required to provide you with a notice that describes Home Oxygen Company, Inc. legal duties and privacy practices and your privacy rights with respect to your health information.
 We will follow the privacy practices described in this notice.
-If you have any questions about any part of this Notice or if you want more information about the privacy practices of Home Oxygen Company, LLC, please contact Andrea Ewert, CEO, PO Box 578173 Modesto, CA 95357.
+If you have any questions about any part of this Notice or if you want more information about the privacy practices of Home Oxygen Company, Inc., please contact Andrea Ewert, CEO, PO Box 578173 Modesto, CA 95357.

 We reserve the right to change the privacy practices described in this notice in the event that the practices need to be changed to be in compliance with the law.
 We will make the new notice provisions effective for all the protected health information that we maintain.
 If we change our privacy practices, we will have them available upon request.
 It will also be posted at the location of service.

 How Home Oxygen Company, Inc. May Use or Disclose Your Health Information for Treatment, Payment of Health Care Operations

 The following categories describe the ways that Home Oxygen Company, Inc. may use and disclose your health information.
 For each type of use and disclosure, we will explain what we mean and present some examples.